qd-qd/sdk-tutorials/onboarding/chapter-4/5-section-5.md

 How you purchase ATOM depends on your preferences, but you need to use a trusted exchange.
 You can purchase any amount you wish, although it is recommended to get at least 0.3 ATOM so that all of it is not consumed in transaction fees before the end of this exercise.

-For the purpose of this section, it is recommended that you buy **one ATOM**.
+For the purpose of this section it is recommended that you buy **one ATOM**.

 <HighlightBox type="info">

-As you can see in the [_Get ATOM and stake._ page from Cosmos](https://cosmos.network/learn/get-atom), there is a [list of exchanges](https://messari.io/asset/cosmos/markets) that are known by Cosmos for offering ATOM tokens.
+As you can see in the [_Get ATOM and stake_ page from Cosmos](https://cosmos.network/learn/get-atom), there is a [list of exchanges](https://messari.io/asset/cosmos/markets) that are known by Cosmos for offering ATOM tokens.

 </HighlightBox>